todogroup/osposurvey/2021/questions.md

 * Total cost of ownership (licenses and developer time)

 ## Part 9: Audience
+47. Which technology area does your company focus its open source activities on?
+(Check all that apply)
+* AI, ML, Data & Analytics
+* Blockchain
+* CI/CD & Site Reliability
+* Cloud
+* Containers & Virtualization
+* DevOps
+* IoT & Embedded
+* Networking & Edge
+* Open Hardware
+* Safety-Critical Systems
+* Security
+* Storage
+* System Administration
+* Web & Application Development

-47. Which category most closely defines your role?
+48. Which category most closely defines your role?
 * Developer or software engineer
 * Other IT
 * Community manager or developer advocate